ariary/QueenSono/hack/README.md

 ### Use case
 * Access internet but firewall rules block http traffic but allow icmp
 * If you want to hide your http tracks
+* Access internal webapp (in this case, put the `qsproxy` in the target machine and `qscurl` in the attacker machine)

 #### How to do it?
 ```